-What happened to all the data you gathered two months ago from interviews, workshops and surveys?
-Users’ behaviors have drastically changed, so that hypothesis you were trying to prove in February is no longer valid.
+What happened to all the data you gathered two months ago from interviews, workshops, and surveys?
+Users’ behaviors have drastically changed, so the hypothesis you were trying to prove in February is no longer valid.

 Is more always better?
 Some still believe that extensive user research at the beginning of a project is the best approach, when in fact most of this information deprecates as you iterate in each sprint.
 Inevitably, your users tend to feel different about your product as their reality changes, and the world’s reality has changed.
 The faster you understand your users’ new problems and frictions with your product, the more effective your solution might be.

 How to apply continuous delivery to CX research?

 - Simplify your scope based on priorities.
 Create short 15-30 minutes sessions rather than the standard 1-hour workshop or focus group for example.

 - Leave your opinions behind and wear your listener hat.
 You are not there to show the users how to use your product but to learn what they have to say about it.